 If someone begins to not care about things they once were passionate about, this is a concern.
 Perhaps they played an instrument, were involved in their community, or ran a fantasy football league.
 Whatever it was that they were passionate about, dropping that interest can be a sign that substance abuse is beginning to take over their lives.
 Friends who use become the priority, as does the use of drugs itself.

 Drug addiction can be costly and not just in terms of its physical and emotional toll.
 If someone you love is encountering unexplained financial problems, this can be an indication of a problem.
-A drug habit is expensive, and an out of control addiction will cause even a high function drug addict to spend more money than they can afford on drugs.
+A drug habit is expensive, and an out-of-control addiction will cause even a high-functioning drug addict to spend more money than they can afford on drugs.

 From a psychological standpoint, a drug addict needs to use to feel “well.”
 Physically, an addict, even a high functioning one, will face withdrawal symptoms if they don’t use it.
 These symptoms include: